azkssd/TP-Kassidonis/data-engineering/tp-data-processing-framework/README.md

 Some questions :
 * What is Spark RDD API ?
+RDD stands for Resilient Distributed Dataset.
+It's a collection of objects that can be processed in parallel across a cluster.
 * What is Spark Dataset API ?
+Dataset API is an extension of the DataFrame API that provides type-safety and functional programming constructs.
 * With which languages can you use Spark ?
+Scala, Java, and Python
 * Which data sources or data sinks can Spark work with ?

 ### Analyse data with Apache Spark and Scala